Symfony2 CMF RC1 released!

 However these days it is no longer just a few people joining the effort temporarily.
 We have a vibrant community where Liip is still very much involved but the community is now doing the majority of the work.
 In many ways this might even be more important for the survival of the initiative in the long run than getting every technical aspect just right.
 That being said, the huge number of contributors, doing real world projects, of course help find flaws in the concepts and validate what we got right.
 As such we can claim with confidence that the CMF in its current state has proven itself in the real world in multiple projects done by multiple different companies all over Europe.
 This in turn also means that its future is no longer dependent on a single company let alone a single client.
 The community is alive and well and growing.

 So its with great pleasure that I can announce that we have finally moved all the key components to release candidate state.
-This means that while we still have a few tasks we want to wrap up, we believe we now have a coherent well tested system to enable to build custom CMS projects on top of Symfony2.
+This means that while we still have a few tasks we want to wrap up, we believe we now have a coherent well tested system to enable to build custom CMS projects on top of Symfony.
 We will use the rest of the month to work to wrap up some open items in the storage layer and get as many of the nice to have's in the Bundles done.
 Also while our documentation is already quite extensive, a lot of details especially in the configuration were changed for better consistency in the last weeks which are not yet reflected in the documentation.
 So there are plenty of tasks for people who want to join the effort now.
 We certainly appreciate it and as a project we have always put great emphasis on investing into new potential contributors.
-So come join our mailinglist, our IRC channel or our issue queue!
+So come join our mailinglist or the #symfony-cmf channel on Symfony Slack!

 Let me end this post with some numbers (generated using GithubStats):